sg7801/Optimizing-ML-Pipeline-In-Azure/README.md

 I started with the Training Script called train.py which used the Scikit-Learn Logistic Regression.
 It starts with a clean_data function that cleans the missing values from the dataset and one hot encodes data.
 I passed the required parameters and then imported the data from the specific URL using TabularDatasetFactory.
 Then, I split the data into the train and test sets.

 Further, in the udacity-project.ipynb file, I specified the Parameter Sampler - RandomParameterSampling that used the discrete data for hyperparameters.
 Then I specified the BanditPolicy for early termination.
-Finally after uploading the data to datastore I ran the Hyperdrive.
-We used ACCURACY as the primary metric.
+Finally after uploading the data to datastore I ran the Hyperdrive using ACCURACY as the primary metric.

 2. What are the benefits of the parameter sampler you chose?